vee1e/bulk-questionnaire-upload/frontend/README.md

 - Keep all backend API calls centralized in `FormService` for consistency and easy updates.
 - Avoid direct HTTP calls in components; always use the service.
 - Update this documentation whenever new integration points are added.

+## Update Flow

+To update an existing form:
+- Click the yellow update (refresh) icon next to a form in the list.
+- Select a new Excel file (XLS/XLSX) from your computer.
+- The file is sent to the backend, which updates the form in place (preserving its ID and history).
+- The UI will reload the form list and show the updated details.

+This feature uses the backend endpoint `PUT /api/forms/:formId/update` and the `updateForm` method in `FormService`.